Testimonials

 ---

 A big to thank Willy and Mitch for their efforts in preventing a more serious situation.
-Their quick thinking and hard work allowed for a potentially dangerous situation to be defused quickly.
+Their quick thinking and hard work allowed for a potentially dangerous situation to be diffused quickly.

 Markus Uchtenhagen - Safety and Training Superintendent, Musselwhite Mine